+S/N Sub-Components of Departmental Criteria Points Allotted

+Assessment

+1 Teaching Effectiveness Departmental 0-3 points

+Opinion

-S/N Sub-Components of Departmental Assessment Criteria Points Allotted 1 Teaching Effectiveness Departmental Opinion 0-3 points 2 Teaching Experience Years of Teaching since Last Promotion/Appointment (in case of first-time promotion candidates) 3 Years and Above Less than 3 years 2 points 1 point MAXIMUM POINTS OBTAINABLE 5 points
+2 Teaching Experience Years of 3 Years and Above 2 points

-- e.
+Teaching since Last Less than 3 years 1 point

+Promotion/Appointment (in case of -

+first-time promotion candidates)

+MAXIMUM POINTS 5 points

+OBTAINABLE

+- d.
+Prima facie cases should not be made for candidates that fail to score at least 50% of the maximum points for teaching effectiveness. - e.
 Obtaining the minimum required score for teaching effectiveness, community service and administrative duties is a precondition for the consideration of a candidate for promotion. - f.
-The minimum promotion requirements for academic staff, as indicated in Table IV below, should be adopted:
+The minimum promotion requirements for academic staff, as indicated in Table IV below,should be adopted: